Putin puts nuclear forces on high alert, escalating tensions

 If Putin is arming or otherwise raising the nuclear combat readiness of his bombers, or if he is ordering more ballistic missile submarines to sea, then the United States might feel compelled to respond in kind, said Hans Kristensen, a nuclear analyst at the Federation of American Scientists.
 That would mark a worrisome escalation, he said.

-Max Bergmann, a former State Department official, called Putin's talk predictable but dangerous saber rattling.
-“Things could spiral out of control," said Bergmann, now a senior fellow at the Center for American Progress.

-Around the same time as Putin's nuclear move, Ukrainian President Volodymyr Zelenskyy's office said on the Telegram messaging app that the two sides would meet at an unspecified location on the Belarusian border.
+Around the same time as Putin's nuclear move, Ukrainian President Volodymyr Zelenskyy's office announced that the two sides would meet at an unspecified location on the Belarusian border.
 The message did not give a precise time for the meeting.

-The announcement came hours after Russia announced that its delegation had flown to Belarus to await talks.
-Ukrainian officials initially rejected the move, saying any talks should take place elsewhere than Belarus, since it has allowed its territory to be used by Russian troops as a staging ground for the invasion.
+Ukrainian officials initially rejected talks in Belarus, saying any discussions should take place elsewhere, since Belarus has allowed its territory to be used by Russian troops as a staging ground for the invasion.

 “The past night was tough – more shelling, more bombing of residential areas and civilian infrastructure," Zelenskyy said.